 You can also pass the -ScanAll flag to search across trusts that do not allow TGT delegation.

 The output of the PowerShell scripts list Active Directory security principals in domains that are configured for an incoming trust from the executing domain that has unconstrained delegation configured.
 The output will resemble the following example.

 When a Kerberos ticket is issued, an Active Directory domain controller logs the following security events.
 The events contain information about the target domain.
 You can use the events to determine whether unconstrained delegation is being used across incoming trusts.

 Check for events that contain a TargetDomainName value that matches the trusted domain name.

 When unconstrained delegation is disabled, applications may have compatibility issues with these changes if the applications rely on unconstrained delegation.
 These applications should be configured to use constrained delegation or constrained delegation that is resource-based.
 For more information, see Kerberos Constrained Delegation Overview.

 Applications that rely on round-trip authentication across trusts are not supported by using constrained delegation.
-For example, a delegation will fail if a user in Forest A authenticates to an application in Forest B, and the application in Forest B is trying to delegate a ticket back to Forest A.
+For example, a delegation fails if a user in Forest A authenticates to an application in Forest B and the application in Forest B is trying to delegate a ticket back to Forest A.